 The death of bees is real.
 A recent study shows that already 96% of the four main bee species of the U.S. has been wiped out by the mysterious Colony Collapse Disorder.

-Mounting evidence suggests that one widely used class of pesticides may be a critical factor in the mass casualties.
+Mounting evidence suggests that one widely used class of pesticides may be a critical factor in their massive deaths.
 One of these pesticides, clothianidin, is produced by German company Bayer Crop Science and has been widely used in the US since 2003.

 This isn’t your usual pesticide – it’s applied to the seeds of plants themselves.
 It remains in the plant as it grows, and comes out through the plants’ pollen and nectar – honeybees’ favorite food.
 The poison attacks the nervous system of bees and other insects, killing them off while having little effect on other animals.

 Already France, Italy, Slovenia and Germany have banned this pesticide from use on their crops – and their bee populations have bounced back.
 Now that we know the danger this poison presents to our entire food system, the US needs to ban the poison, too.